L3SP1NK/Telebash/README.md

 - `-t, --text <text>`: Send a text message.
 - `-u, --update`: Get the latest updates from Telegram (groups, messages, etc.).

-To get a chat ID, you can run the script with the `--update` option, and the script will provide the necessary information.
+To get a chat ID, you can run the script with the `--update` option.

-### Examples

-- Sending a text message:

 ## Notes